Tired of Letting an Ecstasy Addiction Control Your Life?

 Otherwise known as E, X, pills, or MDMA, ecstasy is the new “it” drug in pop culture.
 Teens and young adults in clubs and at concerts looking to lose their mind for a short amount of time are abusing ecstasy in record amounts, and its showing no rate of slowing down.
 In its purest form, ecstasy is consumed as a tablet or as a capsule of powder.
 Today, drug dealers are cutting ecstasy with other drugs like caffeine or meth, meaning that with ecstasy, you truly never know what you’re getting.

 Ecstasy can quickly form a dependence in users.
 Once someone starts using it, it’s easy to feel like the only way to feel good is through MDMA.
 Ecstasy addiction is real, and so are the dangers associated with it.
-What starts as a fun way to relax and enjoy yourself can quickly turn into something much more sinister.
+Without ecstasy addiction treatment, what started as a fun way to relax and enjoy yourself could quickly turn into something much more sinister.

 In science, “potential energy” relates to the possible energy something has.
 It can pertain to positioning relative to earth, stresses, or electric charges.
 When it comes to abusing drugs like ecstasy, it’s the first 45 minutes of a trip that people become addicted to.
 It can be even longer if you’re “stacking,” or taking multiples doses of ecstasy at once.
 This first part of your trip is the nervous energy – a caffeine-like high.
 The potential energy is released and your body falls into a trance of bravery, stupidity, sweat, and you might feel liberated.
 But this abuse of ecstasy can have lasting effects.